DOI10.47051/EOMY5868

 Spanish common names: Geco cabeciamarillo, salamanquesa cabeciamarilla.

 Recognition: ♂♂ 9.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=4.4 cm. ♀♀ 9.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=4.5 cm..1,2 Geckos of the genus Gonatodes in Ecuador can be identified based on their diurnal habits, lack of moveable eyelids, undilated digits having exposed claws, and absence of a scaly supraciliary flap (present in Lepidoblepharis).3,4 Shieldhead Geckos differ from the two other Gonatodes in Ecuador by having a posthumeral ocellus and lacking dorsal vermiculations (Fig. 1).1 Males of G. caudiscutatus can be identified based on their distinctive head coloration: bright yellow to orange with contrasting dark brown to black reticulations (Fig. 1).2 Females and juveniles are brownish overall and similar to other Ecuadorian dwarf geckos, but they are unique in lacking enlarged scales above the upper eyelid and a vertical white line above the shoulder.1,2
+Snout–vent length=4.5 cm..1,2 Geckos of the genus Gonatodes in Ecuador can be identified based on their diurnal habits, lack of movable eyelids, undilated digits having exposed claws, and absence of a scaly supraciliary flap (present in Lepidoblepharis).3,4 Shieldhead Geckos differ from the two other Gonatodes in Ecuador by having a posthumeral ocellus and lacking dorsal vermiculations (Fig. 1).1 Males of G. caudiscutatus can be identified based on their distinctive head coloration: bright yellow to orange with contrasting dark brown to black reticulations (Fig. 1).2 Females and juveniles are brownish overall and similar to other Ecuadorian dwarf geckos, but they are unique in lacking enlarged scales above the upper eyelid and a vertical white line above the shoulder.1,2

 Figure showing variation among individuals of Gonatodes caudiscutatus